Light Echoes of Time-resolved Flares and Application to Kepler Data: The Data

 \subsection{EPIC 203664569}

-We begin the process of working with these data by taking the raw flux measurements and passing them into the Lightkurve python package to smooth modulations and leave us with a flattened light curve \citep{LK}.
-This is shown in the top two panels of Figure \ref{fig:1-all} for EPIC 203664569.
-We then shift the data to center at zero and apply a cut, masking any outliers above $5\sigma$ and below $-4\sigma$.
+We begin the process of working with these data by taking the raw flux measurements and passing them into the LightKurve python package to smooth modulations and leave us with a flattened light curve \citep{LK}.
+This is shown in the top two panels of Figure~\ref{fig:1-all} for EPIC 203664569.
+We then subtract the median from the light curve and apply a cut, masking any outliers above $5\sigma$ and below $-4\sigma$.
 With the outliers taken care of, we then define a threshold above which potential flare events are counted and isolated for further examination.
-This threshold is taken as $4\sigma$ and is shown by the red horizontal line in the last panel of Figure \ref{fig:1-all}
+The threshold of flare detection can be arbitrary, but is often set as $3\sigma$ \citep{rivera2023,mossoux2017}.
+Our threshold is taken as $4\sigma$, as bight flares are more likely to produce detectable echoes, and is shown by the red horizontal line in the last panel of Figure~\ref{fig:1-all}.

 With our potential flare events identified, we isolate and plot them individually.
 These individual plots take about 10 time bins prior to the peak of the event to show the structure of the rise in brightness.
 After the peak, we display approximately 3 days worth of following flux.
-This is shown in Figure \ref{fig:1-peaks}
+This is shown in Figure~\ref{fig:1-peaks}

-We then take these isolated potential flare events and co-add the peaks of the events and their following light curves.
+We then take these isolated potential flare events and shift in time to align the flare peaks and then co-add the light curves.
 This process follows with those described in \cite{bromley2021, King24, King24-2}, which state that co-adding multiple flare events can yield a stronger, more readable echo signal.
-We show this full summed curve in Figure \ref{fig:1-summed}, along with the portion of the lightcurve from 500-4000 minutes post-peak.
+We show this full co-added curve in Figure~\ref{fig:1-summed}, along with the portion of the lightcurve from 500-4000 minutes post-peak.
 The post-peak curve shows a hint of excess brightness between 1000 and 1700 minutes.
 This structure is possibly indicative of a faint echo.
 Summing the flux of this segment yields a value of about 0.085.
-This is about $10\%$ of the flux produced by first five time bins of the summed curve.
+This is about $10\%$ of the flux produced by first five time bins of the co-added curve.
+We note the presence of pre-peak flux excess of similar magnitude to the post-peak segment of interest.
+This feature appears to arise primarily from the curve shown in panel 7 of Figure~\ref{fig:1-all}, where a clear ``bump" of flux is visible in the pre-peak curve.